Enzymatic and Endogenous Antioxidants for Dogs

-Enzymatic & endogenous antioxidants for dogs are the body’s built-in redox defenses, distinct from antioxidants that come from diet.
-“Endogenous” means produced inside the body; “enzymatic” refers to specialized proteins that catalyze reactions that neutralize reactive oxygen species (ROS) and related oxidants before they damage lipids, proteins, or DNA.
-This matters because oxidative stress is not simply “too many free radicals”—it’s an imbalance between oxidant generation (often from mitochondrial energy production and immune activity) and the capacity of protective systems to restore redox stability.
+Endogenous antioxidants are the redox defenses your dog’s body makes itself — distinct from the antioxidants that come from food.
+“Enzymatic” refers to the specialized proteins that neutralize reactive oxygen species before they damage lipids, proteins, or DNA.
+The headline trio is superoxide dismutase (SOD), catalase, and glutathione peroxidase, and they fail not from “too many free radicals” but from an imbalance — when oxidant production outpaces the capacity to restore balance.

-Three core enzymes do much of the frontline work.
-Superoxide dismutase (SOD) converts superoxide into hydrogen peroxide; catalase then breaks hydrogen peroxide into water and oxygen; and glutathione peroxidase reduces peroxides using glutathione as an electron donor.
-Together, these pathways help keep reactive intermediates from accumulating while allowing normal cell signaling to continue.
-In other words, the goal is controlled redox balance, not total elimination of oxidants.
-When these systems are under-resourced or overwhelmed, oxidative pressure can amplify inflammatory signaling and cellular dysfunction (Jewell DE, 2024).
+Here’s how the relay runs: SOD converts superoxide into hydrogen peroxide; catalase breaks that peroxide into water and oxygen; and glutathione peroxidase clears peroxides using glutathione.
+Together they keep reactive intermediates from piling up while normal cell signaling continues.
+The goal is controlled redox balance, not zero oxidants.
+When these systems are under-resourced or overwhelmed, oxidative pressure can amplify inflammation and cellular dysfunction (Jewell DE, 2024).

-• Dietary antioxidants can contribute, but they don’t replace the internal enzyme systems that do daily maintenance work.
+• Dietary antioxidants help, but they don’t replace these internal enzyme systems.

 Enzymatic antioxidant defenses are only as effective as the cofactors that enable them to run.
 A cofactor is a mineral (or other helper molecule) required for an enzyme’s structure or catalytic activity—without it, the enzyme may be present but functionally limited.